Take a trip to the Bellarine Peninsula the best place to visit in Victoria. Discover gourmet food, wineries, seaside villages and vintage markets.

 Here are some of the more popular places to see in the Bellarine Peninsula.

 The historic town of Queenscliff is a lot like a British seaside resort.
-And with its grand Victorian heritage, it’s considered one of the most beautiful towns in the state.
+And with its grand Victorian heritage, it’s considered one of the most beautiful towns to visit in Victoria.

 You’re never left wondering what to do in Queenscliff.
-And visitors to the town are treated to galleries, museums, chic cafes, wineries and artisanal produce.
+And visitors to the town are treated to galleries, museums, chic cafes, wineries, and the popular Queenscliff market.

 One of our favourite things to do in Queenscliff is to check out the views from the 40-metre Observation Tower.
-Located on the harbour it has stunning views across the bay all the way to the Mornington Peninsula.
+Located at the marina it has stunning views across the bay all the way to the Mornington Peninsula.